 Lead water service lines were the primary infrastructure for water distribution in cities beginning in the U.S. in the late 1800s.
 Lead pipes were chosen over cheaper materials, like iron, due to their increased longevity and malleable nature.
-Deteriorating or corroding lead pipes, brass or chrome-plated faucets, galvanized iron pipes or other plumbing soldered with lead can leach lead into drinking water that cannot be seen, smelled, or tasted.
+Deteriorating or corroding lead pipes, brass or chrome-plated faucets, galvanized iron pipes, or other plumbing soldered with lead can leach lead into drinking water that cannot be seen, smelled, or tasted.
 As the link between lead pipes and severe illness was observed, local officials began restricting or prohibiting the use of lead pipes by the 1920s.
-Cincinnati stopped installing lead in its service lines in 1927 and has spent the last 60 years replacing deteriorating lead pipes across the city.
-Despite these efforts, Ohio still ranks second in the country for the most lead service lines that still need to be replaced according to an Environmental Defense Fund Study done in 2016.
-According to Greater Cincinnati Water Works (GCWW), nearly 35,000 residential lead service lines still exist.
-In December of 2021, Cincinnati City Council voted to cover all costs of replacing residential lead service lines.
+Cincinnati stopped installing lead in its service lines in 1927 and has spent the last 65 years replacing deteriorating lead pipes across the city.
+Despite these efforts, Cincinnati ranks 10th in the nation of cities with the most lead service lines from a study done by the Environmental Defense Fund in 2024 based on 2021 reported data.
+In 2017, Greater Cincinnati Water Works (GCWW) inventoried the city's service lines, identifying 52,129 lead or unknown service lines.
+As of September 16, 2024, 32.6% have been identified or replaced as non-lead, leaving 35,133 active or unknown service lines in use today.
+In December 2021, Cincinnati City Council voted to cover all costs of replacing residential lead service lines.
 If interested in determining whether a waterline includes lead pipes, please see GCWW lead map.
-Cincinnati residents can receive free water test kits from GCWW.. ^[4, 5, 6]
+Cincinnati residents can receive free water test kits from GCWW.^[7, 8, 9, 10, 11]